niasalgado/project-3/README.md

 - Javascript
 - HTML
 - CSS
+- Trello and InVision for project planning

 ## Coding Challenges
 The most challenging aspect of this project was learning how to access, parse, and render information from a third-party API.

 ## Next Steps
 - Implement search functionality
+- Implement User Login & OAuth
-- Implement single randomized rendering - "pop-quiz" style with timer
+- Implement single randomized rendering of single cocktail, "pop-quiz" style, with timer

 ## Contributions
-Front and back-end development: Nia Salgado
+Front and back-end development: Nia Salgado<br/>
 Please feel free to message me on Slack for any questions, suggestions, bug id's, and/or contributions! @Nia Salgado

 ## Acknowledgments